How to Create a Modern Pop Up Camper Interior: 17 Pink Ideas From Seattle, Washington

 smart storage for rain

-Install water-resistant bins near entrances for wet gear, and utilize stackable containers with Velcro strips to prevent shifting.
+Add water-resistant bins near entrances for wet gear, and use stackable containers with Velcro strips to prevent shifting.
 Place a dehumidifier unit in a corner to ensure proper airflow throughout the space.

 Bohemian-Inspired Textiles With Pacific Flair